 At the same time, the Northwest region is retiring dispatchable generation such as coal power plants and losing flexibility from hydropower resources due to fish and wildlife considerations.
 Additionally, many high-quality renewable resources are located far from cities and other load centers, creating challenges in securing firm transmission to deliver the power where it is needed.
-These changes are putting increased strain on the electric grid and creating concerns about future system reliability.
+These changes are putting increased strain on the electric grid and creating concerns about future resource access and system reliability.

-For the IRP, EWEB staff worked with consultants at Energy and Environmental Economics, Inc. (E3) to develop a forecasted future electric system.
-In the Northwest, E3 is forecasting a decline in dispatchable fossil-fuel generation and an increase in renewable generation and batteries (see chart above).
+For the IRP, EWEB staff worked with consultants at

+Energy and Environmental Economics, Inc. (E3) to develop a forecasted future electric system.
+In the Northwest, E3 is forecasting a decline in dispatchable fossil fuel generation and an increase in renewable generation and batteries (see E3 Forecast above).
 This future assumes that natural gas generators will be needed to integrate renewables and will set market prices.
-In addition, the increase in electric demand from electrification, and an assumed increase in carbon prices, lead to higher market prices over the 20-year planning horizon.
+In addition, the increase in electric demand from electrification, and an assumed increase in carbon prices, lead to higher market prices over the 20-year planning horizon (see IRP Mid-C Price forecast at right).

-In the calculated reference case, EWEB's modeling results indicate that these elevated prices can (on average) help reduce EWEB's future portfolio costs since we can sell surplus energy to the market.
-In addition, daily market price volatility can provide an opportunity for batteries to charge during off-peak periods and discharge during peaks, creating an additional opportunity to generate revenue.
-However, this surplus energy position can expose EWEB's portfolio to the risk of falling market prices in the future.
-EWEB staff plan to conduct additional analysis as part of the IRP to understand the potential price risk of the calculated reference case portfolio.
+In the calculated reference case, EWEB's modeling results indicate that these elevated prices can (on average) help reduce EWEB's future portfolio costs as we sell surplus energy to the market.
+In addition, within-day market price volatility can provide an opportunity for batteries to charge during off-peak periods and discharge during peaks.
+However, a surplus energy position can expose EWEB's portfolio to the risk of falling market prices in the future (see section 16 and the Risk Analysis discussion).

-7 EWEB'S EXISTING RESOURCES
+11 EWEB'S EXISTING RESOURCES

 More than 80% of EWEB's power currently comes from hydropower resources.
-These include EWEBowned projects on the McKenzie River and one project on the Clackamas River, as well as contracted power from the Bonneville Power Administration (BPA), a federal agency that manages and markets the generation from federal dams in the Columbia River system.
+These include EWEB-owned projects on the McKenzie River and one project on the Clackamas River, as well as contracted power from the Bonneville Power Administration (BPA), a federal agency that manages and markets the generation from federal dams on the Columbia River system.
 In addition to these hydro resources, EWEB has contracts and ownership agreements for several wind farms, as well as biomass and co-generation facilities.

 Due to the composition of this existing portfolio, EWEB's resource-based carbon emissions are a fraction of the state and national average.
-Depending on water conditions and hydro generation, EWEB's portfolio is currently about 90% carbon-free, with the majority of emissions coming from market purchases.
+Depending on water conditions and hydro generation, EWEB's portfolio is currently approximately 90% carbon-free, with the majority of emissions coming from market purchases.